turkeryilmaz/openairinterface5g/tools/profiling/README.md

 measured SFTP transport, then verifies it again.
 Other integrity failures abort publication.
 A manifestless partial run is published as transferred and explicitly labeled unverified.
 The collector transfers timestamped nrUE process directories only; it does not copy `configs/nrUE`.
+After collection it prints a ready-to-run analyzer command with a literal, timestamped child below `Analysis`.
+If that name already exists, `_01`, `_02`, and later suffixes are tested until the recommendation is nonexistent; no shell command substitution is left for the operator to expand.

 ## Run a controlled paired campaign